SEE COMPLETE LIST OF ARTICLES ON HOME PAGE

 The scriptures (in Ezekiel) teach us that Messiah will build a new millennial Temple, which will become His throne for 1000 years.
-The third temple, built only a few years earlier, will be desecrated by the Antichrist when he commits the Abomination of Desolations.
+The Third Temple, built only a few years earlier, will be desecrated by the Man of Sin when he commits the Abomination of Desolations.
 It is likely to be destroyed during the Armageddon conflict.
-Jesus will build a new temple when He returns.
+Jesus will build a new Temple when He returns.

 "And speak unto him, saying, Thus speaketh the LORD of hosts, saying, Behold the man whose name is The BRANCH; and he shall grow up out of his place, and he shall build the temple of the LORD:Let me teach you some things about the valley by the Temple Mount.

 The geography on the southeastern side of the Temple Mount in Jerusalem is full of historic and prophetic significance.